Bus routes and maps for Sidmouth - valid for 2019. Travelling to Sidmouth festival FolkWeek by bus/train.

 Stagecoach bus 9 is an hourly service and calls at Honiton

 rail station.
-It goes into Sidmouth via Sidbury and Sidford (not past the festival main
+It goes into Sidmouth via Sidbury and Sidford (pink dots on map) and then

-campsite) and then into Exeter along the Woolbrook Road (past LIDL).
+into Exeter along the Woolbrook Road (past LIDL, blue dots).

 There is no bus from either Exeter or Honiton that takes you directly past the official Bulverton campsite.
-Service 157 is from Exmouth and 382 from Ottery St Mary (and not very often!)
+Services 157 (Stagecoach) is from Exmouth and 382 from Ottery St Mary (basically a 9am to 5pm service)

-From Honiton you will arrive at Sidford Traffic Lights along School St (top of first map).
-Travelling from Honiton on the 9 you can get off at the junction of Arcot Road and Woolbrook Road and walk past LIDL and then up Ice House Lane to the campsite, but it's a trek.
+From Honiton you will arrive at Sidford Traffic Lights along School St. Travelling from Honiton on the 9 you can get off at the junction of Arcot Road and Woolbrook Road and walk past LIDL and then turn left up Ice House Lane to the campsite, but it's a trek.

-The only petrol station in Sidmouth is on the Woolbrook Road, near the junction with Manstone Lane.
-The LIDL store is next door and parking is free for up to 2 hours.
+The only petrol station in Sidmouth is on the Woolbrook Road, next door to the LIDL store - where parking is free for up to 2 hours.

 For lots of info about the campsite etc, work forwards and backwards from this page.